 Baños (from Spanish bath) is a city in central part of Ecuador, the country I have visited during my six months backpacking trip around South America.
-It is located in the area of Tungurahua province and serve also as a gateway to the nearby Amazon Basin.
+It is located in the land of Tungurahua province and serve also as a gateway to the nearby Amazon Basin.
 The area of the town itself is absolutely unique.
-Volcano, high mountain range, rich in minerals hot springs, surrounded rivers and powerful, almost violent, waterfalls that shapes the rocks around, are responsible for this fact.
+Volcano, high mountain range, rich in minerals hot springs, surrounded rivers and powerful, almost violent, waterfalls, that shapes the rocks around, are responsible for this fact.
 The volcano, I mentioned, is called same as province Tungurahua.
 It lies on the plateau just south of the town, and as of 2016 is still active.
-The pick of this stratovolcano on 5,023 metres high belongs to the Cordillera Oriental of the Andes of central Ecuador, and it`s located 140 kilometres south of the capital Quito.
+The pick of this stratovolcano, on 5,023 meters high, belongs to the Cordillera Oriental of the Andes of central Ecuador, and it`s located 140 kilometers south of the capital Quito.
 The interesting fact is that Tungurahua’s top was previously snow-covered and did feature a small summit glacier.
 As of increase activity from 1999, melted away.
-Nearby impressively high summits are: Chimborazo (6,310 metres) and El Altar (5,319 metres).
+Nearby impressively high summits are: Chimborazo (6,310 meters) and El Altar (5,319 meters).
 These statistics can already give you the clue that this landscape must be magnificent.
 The fact that the volcano spectacular eruption is visible from the town participates in it too.
-When the sky is clear at night you can spot a red lava on the top, and trust me, that looks absolutely unreal.
+When the sky is clear at night, you can spot a red lava on the top, and trust me, that looks absolutely unreal.
 Combined with small earth shakes, that always accompany the eruption, can make you a bit thrill, but that feeling can be easily overtaken by the thoughts that you are witnessing and feeling something you have never experienced before.
-Its worth adding that when volcano is exploding, it is able to shoot an ash cloud 5,000 metres into the air.
+Its worth adding that when volcano is exploding, it is able to shoot an ash cloud 5,000 meters into the air.
 During the eruption dogs are barking all the time.
 How surreal is that?
 Volcano is so close to the town, yet you are in a safe environment to watch and enjoy this very rare moment, the moment when our earth shows you its real potential.